rdxdkr/my-PNGme/readme.md

 cargo test -- --test-threads=1
 ```

-However, there seem to be better and cleaner ways which don't even need to meddle with the execution performance.
+Nonetheless, there seem to be better and cleaner ways which don't even need to meddle with the execution performance.
 So far I've found the following ones.

 ### • Checking if the required file already exists

 At the start of each test, call a function that checks if there's an already existing file with the name that would be used by that test soon after.
 If there is, it's probably a leftover from other tests that have failed or panicked, so it can either be deleted and recreated, or its content can be wiped clean.
+This, however, still requires to run the tests sequentially.

 ### • Wrapping the files to control their deletion